martin-olivier/EpiTests/README.md

 2 - Put it at the root of your `NanoTekSpice` project
 3 - Run `vangelis tests/*.toml`

-> Don't forget to add `--verbose` argument to see the GOT / EXPECTED diff
+> Don't forget to use `--diff` argument to see the GOT / EXPECTED diff

 ## Malloc tests

 1 - Download the `tests.toml` file
 2 - Put it at the root of your `malloc` project
-4 - Run `vangelis tests.toml`
+3 - Run `vangelis tests.toml`